 All data files should be backed up regularly.

 The data files involved with individual applications must be backed up in accordance with the defined requirements of the application concerned.

-Backup media must be kept under lock and key, or in a restricted access area such as a
+Backup media must be kept in a restricted, secure access area.